waterfoul/gitAliases/README.md

 In order to load these you need to add
 ```
-source path\to\bashFiles
+source path\to\bashrc
 ```
-to your .bashrc and you need to add
+to your ~/.bashrc and you need to add
 ```

 ```